account931/chart_telegram/README.md

 # Application to create charts manually.
+Designed to draw 2 charts on 1 canvas, but can be redesigned for unlimited charts on a one canvas.

 How it works:
 1. Main (and the only) entry JS script is js/my_js/dist/js/bundle_js.js